 By David F. Chang MD

 Because cataracts are so common, and because cataract surgery is my specialty, I have written this booklet for patients to answer commonly asked questions about cataracts.
 Although each individual’s condition may differ, advances in cataract surgery continue to benefit more patients than ever before.
-We are proud to offer premier cataract treatment to our clients throughout the San Jose and Los Altos areas!

 I hope that this information will help you to better understand your situation, and to view it with less apprehension.